mecid/mecid.github.io/_posts/2021-03-18-ui-testing-in-swift-with-xctest-framework.md

 }
 ```

-To create a new UI testing target, go to the Xcode menu File -> New -> Target -> UI Testing bundle.
+To create a new UI testing target, go to the Xcode menu *File -> New -> Target -> UI Testing bundle*.
 Now we can write our first UI test.

 ```swift
 import XCTest